ClairBerlin/clair-ttn/README.md

 # clairttn

+Application for The Things Network (TTN) which can be run in one of three modes:

+* Clairchen forwarding: subscribes to uplink messages of Clairchen nodes, decodes them and forwards measurement samples to the ingest endpoint of the backend API.
+* ERS forwarding: does the sampe for ERS nodes.
-Application for The Things Network (TTN) which subscribes to the ERS uplink messages and sends downlink configuration messages, if the transmission scheme does not match the current datarate.
+* ERS configuration: subscribes to uplink messages of ERS nodes and sends downlink messages to update the sensor's parameters to meet the TTN's airtime constraints.

 ## Development Setup

 ```
-git submodule init
-git submodule update
-. development.env
 python3 -m venv env
 . env/bin/activate
-pip install -r inspectair/requirements.txt
 pip install --editable .
 ```